Montmartre walking tour

 At the time of the French Revolution, Montmartre was just outside the Paris city limits.
 Gypsum was mined on Montmartre from the Gallo-Roman period until 1860.

 In 1814, Russian soldiers occupied Montmartre and used the hill for artillery.
-In 1870, under the Third Republic, Montmartre was included in Paris’ 18th arrondissement (neighborhood).
+In 1870, under the Third Republic, Montmartre merged with Paris’ 18th arrondissement (neighborhood).

-The construction of the Basilica du Sacré-Coeur (1876-1919) required special foundations that went 40 meters down which forced the end of the mining.
-Around this time is when Montmartre took on its more artistic and bohemian flavor (la Belle Époque 1872-1914).
-The Butte was now covered with cafés, bistros, cabarets, and guinguette (a cross between a beer garden, but for wine, a restaurant, and a dance venue).
+The construction of the Basilica du Sacré-Coeur (1876-1919) required special foundations that went 40 meters down, which forced the end of mining.
+Around this time, Montmartre took on its more artistic and bohemian flavor (la Belle Époque 1872-1914).
+The Butte was now covered with cafés, bistros, cabarets, and guinguettes (a cross between a beer garden, but for wine, a restaurant, and a dance venue).

 This Montmartre tourist scavenger hunt will point out many places where well-known artists have lived and worked.